-Set up your tablet
+Set up your phone

-Your Nexus 10 has the following hardware:
+Your Nexus 4 has the following hardware:

 - Power button/lock key.
-The Power button is located on the right side of your tablet. - · Volume.
-The Volume key is directly under the Power button.

-- Front-facing camera.
+The Power button is located on the right side of your phone. - Volume.
+The Volume key is directly under the Power button. - Front-facing camera.
 The camera is located at the top center of your screen. - Micro USB port.
-The USB is at the bottom of your tablet. - Headset jack.
-The headset jack is in the lower right side at the bottom of your tablet.
+The USB is at the bottom of your phone. - Headset jack.
+The headset jack is in the lower right side at the bottom of your phone. - SIM tray.
+The SIM tray is located on the lower left side of your phone (available only for Nexus 4 with mobile data).

-When you turn on your tablet for the first time, you'll arrive at a Welcome screen.
+When you turn on your phone for the first time, you'll arrive at a Welcome screen.

-- To turn on TalkBack and Explore by Touch, place two fingers slightly apart on your screen.
-You'll hear spoken feedback when your tablet recognizes the gesture.
+To turn on TalkBack and Explore by Touch, place two fingers slightly apart on your screen.
+You'll hear spoken feedback when your phone recognizes the gesture.
 Keep holding your fingers for two more seconds to enable TalkBack and Explore by Touch.
 After turning on these features, the Explore by Touch tutorial starts, giving you a chance to experience navigating on Android.
-When you've completed the tutorial, the tablet displays the Welcome screen again. - To choose a different language, swipe right and double-tap the menu - To finish setting up your tablet, swipe right and double-tap Start towards the center of the screen.
+When you've completed the tutorial, the phone displays the Welcome screen again.

+- To choose a different language, swipe right and double-tap the menu. - To finish setting up your phone, swipe right and double-tap Start towards the center of the screen

 A series of screens takes you through the setup process.
 When prompted, you can sign in using the email address and password for your Google Account.
-When you sign in with a Google Account, all the email, contacts, Calendar events, and other data associated with that account are automatically synced with your tablet.

-If you have multiple Google Accounts, you'll be able to add the others later
+When you sign in with a Google Account, all the email, contacts, Calendar events, and other data associated with that account are automatically synced with your phone.
+If you have multiple Google Accounts, you'll be able to add the others later.

-TIP: If you share your tablet with other users and need to turn accessibility features off, you can use a shortcut to turn them back on again.
+TIP: If you share your phone with other users and need to turn accessibility features off, you can use a shortcut to turn them back on again.

-To turn on this shortcut, go to Settings > Accessibility > Accessibility shortcut, then slide the switch to the On position.
+To turn on this shortcut, go to Bettings > Accessibility > Accessibility shortcut, then slide the switch to the On position.
 To turn on accessibility features using the shortcut, touch & hold the Power button until you hear a sound or feel a vibration.
-Then touch & hold two fingers until you hear audio confirmation.
+Then touch & hold two fingers until you hear audio confirmation